Book an appointment to register a death

 - their NHS number if known or the medical card if available

 You should also take supporting documents that show your name and address (eg a utility bill) but you can still register a death without them.

 A certificate for burial or cremation (green form)

 This is for you to take to the funeral director so that the funeral can take place.
 In some circumstances the coroner issues this.

 A certificate of registration of death (form BD8/344)

-Death certificates cost £4.00 at the time of registration.
+Death certificates cost £11.00 each.
 These may be required by banks, building societies, solicitors or for pension claims and some insurance claims.